-Just remember one solution does not fit all so, if you are going to be providing resources to your employees, we’d suggest placing them into a knowledge hub that is easily accessible to them.
+Just remember one solution does not fit all so, if you are going to be providing resources to your employees, place them into a knowledge hub that is easily accessible.

 If you’re having difficulty as to what resources to use, visit Mind who provide free resources that cover different mental health topics, situations, and support approaches.

 As the saying goes two heads are better than one so, keeping up communication across your team is key in supporting people’s mental wellbeing.

 Hold weekly team meetings to check in with everyone and encourage team conversation then between that time promote team activities and communication amongst themselves.

 Team activities can help with bonding and build a line of open communication within team members that provides a safe space for those struggling to share any feelings they may have.

 We all have bad days, and your team needs to be made aware of how they can all help one another.